sablier-labs/lockup/README.md

 ### How it works

-As mentioned in the above, the creation and deposit operations are distinct.
+As mentioned above, the creation and deposit operations are distinct.
 This means that the balance is set to 0 when a stream is created, and deposits are made afterward.
 However, a `createAndDeposit` function is implemented to maintain the same user experience.

 Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestamp` at the creation of the stream.
 There are several actions that